This is a restaurant, so it's possible that drinks are only available here to diners. Please check before visiting.

-A comfortable Free House and restaurant with an integral locally sourced delicatessen shop.
-The building was converted into a pub in 1975.
-The large outdoor seating area is popular with walkers and cyclists in the summer.
-The pub has a toilet for disabled customers.
+A comfortable Free House & restaurant with integral locally sourced delicatessen shop.
+The large outdoor seating area is popular with walkers & cyclists in the summer.

 The name, which as far as we can ascertain is unique, apparently comes from an Elizabethan filled pancake.

-To make a Bacon Froize: take eight Eggs well beaten, and a little Cream, and a little Flour, and beat them well together to be like other Batter, then fry very thin slices of Bacon, and pour some of this over, then fry it, and turn the other side, and pour more upon that, so fry it and serve it to the Table.
+To make a Bacon Froize Take eight Eggs well beaten, & a little Cream, & a little Flour, & beat them well together to be like other Batter, then fry very thin slices of Bacon, & pour some of this over, then fry it, & turn the other side, & pour more upon that, so fry it & serve it to the Table.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)